Authority: Executive Vice Chancellor and Provost

 Contact Info: Department Head (919-515-2626)

-2.1.1 All tenured faculty in the department serve on the PTR committee, unless they will be reviewed during the term.
-Only full professors will be involved in the PTR of other full professors; full professors and associate professors will constitute the PTR committee for associate professors.
+2.1.1 All tenured faculty in the department serve on the PTR committee, however faculty undergoing PTR will be ineligible to vote and excluded from any discussion related to their dossier.
+Only full professors will be involved in the PTR of other Professors; Professors and Associate Professors will constitute the PTR committee for Associate Professors.

 2.2 Meeting Schedule